What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 What bag to take on a long haul flight - big and lightweight

-On overnight flights, I need a few things to keep me busy and safe, and I need a place to stash the snacks and my extra layer of clothing.
-A big bag also comes in handy to use as a pillow (okay, so it’s not a terribly comfy one, but better than nothing).
+On overnight flights, I need a few things to keep me busy and safe, as well as a place to stash snacks and my extra layer of clothing.
+A big bag also comes in handy as a pillow (okay, so it’s not terribly comfy, but better than nothing).

 Before long-haul travel with kids, a backpack was perfect, but now I also need a crossbody bag.
 I need instant access to the crisps and Hot Wheels cars to keep the Little Donkeys quiet.
 I own this Unisex Cross Body bag and love it!
 Even the hubby can carry it!